 The Epistemology of What There Is

-The two conceptual schemes Quine discusses are that of the physicalist and that of the phenomenalist.
-Simplistically speaking, the physicalist offers us a world of external objects.
-The phenomenalist, on the other hand, offers us a world of, amongst other things, a round sensum rather than the external object we call a 'penny'.
-According to Quine, both conceptual schemes have their advantages.
+Simplistically speaking, the physicalist offers us a world of objects (such as a penny).
+The phenomenalist, on the other hand, offers us a world of (amongst other things) a round sensum rather than the object we call a “penny”.
+According to Quine (qua pragmatist), both conceptual schemes have their advantages.

-Quine is very easy-going about conceptual schemes…up to a point!
+Quine was very easy-going about conceptual schemes… but only up to a point!
 The phenomenalist offers us a world of “scattered sense events” rather than one of objects qua objects.
-When we see a penny as a penny, rather than as a round sensum, we are effectively “simplifying our over-all reports”.
-Again, we assign “sense data to objects” to simplify things.
+Thus when we see a penny as a penny (i.e., rather than as a round sensum), we’re effectively “simplifying our over-all reports”.
+That is, we assign “sense data to objects” to simplify things.